Dexacort Phosphate in Turbinaire Side Effects

 2. Garbe E, LeLorier J, Boivin JF, Suissa S "Inhaled and nasal glucocorticoids and the risks of ocular hypertension or open-angle glaucoma."
 JAMA 277 (1997): 722-7

-Not all side effects for Dexacort Phosphate in Turbinaire may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Dexacort Phosphate in Turbinaire may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Dexacort Phosphate in Turbinaire (dexamethasone nasal)